 - Bleeding from nose, bladder and/or bowels

 - Genetic: Main risk factor is heredity – if your first degree relative has severe endometriosis your changes of endometriosis are 6x higher than women without a 1st degree relative with endometriosis

 - Environmental: there is some suggestions that xenoestrogens that act like estrogens is linked with a risk of endometriosis

 - Physical exam with your doctor can reveal tenderness on your abdomen

 - Definitive diagnosis is accomplished with a laproscopy, where a surgical scope is inserted into a small incision in your pelvic region

 - A screening blood test called CA-125 is often done and can help monitor treatment

 Natural Treatment of Endometriosis:

-The goal of using natural therapies is to provide relief to the symptoms that are associated with endometriosis in addition to providing some clarity and understanding to the underlying cause of the condition.
-We work to understand what is truly going on and how we can work together on making some lifestyle adjustments in order to prevent recurrence
+The goal of using natural therapies is to provide relief to the symptoms that are associated with endometriosis in addition to providing some clarity and understanding of the underlying cause of the condition.
+We work to understand what is truly going on and how we can work together on making some lifestyle adjustments in order to prevent reoccurrence.

 GOALS OF TREATMENT